-You'll study texts from different periods and philosophical perspectives, including works by Plato, Friedrich Nietzsche, Michel Foucault and Hannah Arendt (pictured), and you'll investigate contemporary debates on environmental aesthetics, consciousness, global justice, emotion, and morality in politics.
+You'll study texts from different periods and philosophical perspectives, including works by Plato, Friedrich Nietzsche, Michel Foucault and Hannah Arendt, and you'll investigate contemporary debates on environmental aesthetics, consciousness, global justice, emotion, and morality in politics.

 Finally, you'll undertake a substantial piece of independent research, writing a dissertation on a topic of your choice.

 Modules Credits Code

 MA Philosophy part 1 60 A853

 MA Philosophy part 2 120 A854

-MA IN PHILOSOPH IY

-Compulsory module s
+MA in Philosophy

-Awarded qualification
+Compulsory modu Awarded qualificat

-Course code F30

-Total credits 180

-Entry requirements

-UK honours degree or equivalent

-Part time: 2 years
+At a glance Course code F30 Total credits 180 Start date Oct 2023 Register by 14 Sep 2023 Entry requirements UK honours degree or equivalent Study duration Part time: 2 years

-Find out more about this course, fees and funding, and how to register
+Find out more about this course, fees and funding, and how to register.